klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ### Terminal <a id="terminal"></a>

 In the terminal you can check the compile result, error, deployment status and transaction information.
-Click on the checked transaction to see details.
+Click on the checked icon to see details.
 On the terminal you can enter a transaction hash or contract address.

 ![](img/klaytn-ide/ide_terminal.png)